-A Clemson University senior with a cumulative grade point average of 3.0 or above may apply to enroll in any graduate course, subject to approval by the department offering the course and the Graduate School.
-Approval is required prior to registration and may be requested via form GS6 Request for Senior Enrollment in Graduate Courses.
-Your total course workload for the semester must not exceed 18 hours, and your cumulative graduate credits earned as a senior must not exceed 12 semester hours.
+A Clemson senior with a cumulative grade point average of 3.0 or above may apply to enroll in any graduate course, subject to approval by the department offering the course and the Graduate School.
+Approval is required before registration and may be requested via form GS6 Request for Senior Enrollment in Graduate Courses.
+Course workload for the semester must not exceed 18 hours, and cumulative graduate credits earned as a senior must not exceed 12 semester hours.